Faizan-Khan1401700/Finance-Analysis/README.md

-# Superstore Sales Analysis - Power BI Report
+# Finance Data Analysis - Power BI Report

 ## Overview
-This **Power BI report** analyzes the **Superstore dataset**, providing interactive and insightful visualizations for exploring sales, profit, and product performance.
+This **Power BI report** analyzes the **Finance dataset**, providing interactive and insightful visualizations for exploring sales, profit, and product performance.
 The report highlights key trends, product analysis, and customer behavior to facilitate data-driven decision-making.

 ## Dashboard Features
 - **Sales Analysis**: Visualizes **sales trends** by country, product, and segment, helping to identify top-performing regions and categories.